RockefellerArchiveCenter/dm-transfer-workflow/virus_scan.md

 4. Enter password used to sign in to the FRED
 5. Navigate to the directory containing the virus script: `$ cd /mnt`
 6. Run the virus checking script: `$ ./directory_virus_script.sh`
-7. Enter the FA number and digital media id
+7. Enter the FA number and digital media ID
 8. End root session: `$ exit`

 ## Review Log File
 Please check the log file after each scan to ensure all the files have been read and scanned.
-The results of the the virus scan can be found inside the folder contatining the disk image and will follow a similar naming convention to digitalmediaID_scan.txt.
+The results of the the virus scan can be found inside the folder containing the disk image and will follow a similar naming convention to digitalmediaID_scan.txt.